Camp Fire Lawsuit Information

 - November 8th 7:04am: Firefighters dispatched to the Rim Road location reported a possible second origin point for the Camp Fire at or near PG&E’s Big Bend distribution line.

-- PG&E reported to state regulators at the California Public Utilities Commission (CPUC) that aerial observation in the afternoon on November 8th showed damage to a high-rise transmission tower on the Caribou-Palermo line one mile northeast of Pulga on the west side of the Feather River, i.e., at the initial suspected origin point of the Camp Fire.
+- PG&E reported to state regulators at the California Public Utilities Commission (CPUC) that aerial observation was conducted on the afternoon of November 8th.
+The company observed damage to its high-rise transmission tower on the Caribou-Palermo line, one mile northeast of Pulga, on the west side of the Feather River – i.e., at the initial suspected origin point of the Camp Fire.

 - November 8th 3:14pm: PG&E tweeted that it would not proceed with plans to shut off power because “weather conditions did not warrant this safety measure.”